Zeineb-Nejim/mecagent-technical-test/README.md

 The loss is around 0.2 using the entire dataset.
 I implemented another function to split the dataset into test, validation and train

+To improve the results, I can test other models especially for the decoding part like LLMs.
+It is possible to fine-tune them on CAD dataset.

 I had not find the time to test with the given evaluation metrics.